-- (21) In order to provide greater certainty for investors, Member States should have the possibility to make comments and the Commission should have the possibility to issue an opinion in relation to completed investments not undergoing screening for a limited period of 15 months after the completion of the foreign direct investment.
-The cooperation mechanism should apply only to foreign direct investments completed after the entry into force of this Regulation. - (22) Member States should notify their screening mechanisms and any amendment thereto to the Commission, and should report on the application of their screening mechanisms on an annual basis, including as regards the decisions allowing, prohibiting or subjecting foreign direct investments to conditions or mitigating measures and the decisions regarding foreign direct investments likely to affect projects or programmes of Union interest.
-All Member States should report on the information available to them.
-In order to improve the quality and comparability of information provided by Member States as well as to facilitate compliance with the notification and reporting obligations, the Commission should provide standardised forms considering, inter alia, relevant forms applied for the purpose of reporting to Eurostat when appropriate.
+- (21) In order to provide greater certainty for investors, Member States should have the possibility to make comments and the Commission should have the possibility to issue an opinion in relation to completed investments not undergoing screening for a period limited to 15 months after the completion of the foreign direct investment.
+The cooperation mechanism should not apply to foreign direct investments completed before ... [date of entry into force of this Regulation]. - (22) Member States should notify their screening mechanisms and any amendment thereto to the Commission, and should report on the application of their screening mechanisms on an annual basis, including on decisions allowing, prohibiting or subjecting foreign direct investments to conditions or mitigating measures and on decisions regarding foreign direct investments likely to affect projects or programmes of Union interest.
+All Member States should report on the foreign direct investments that took place in their territory, on the basis of the information available to them.
+In order to improve the quality and comparability of information provided by Member States as well as to facilitate compliance with the notification and reporting obligations, the Commission should provide standardised forms considering, inter alia, relevant forms applied for the purpose of reporting to Eurostat, where appropriate.

-- (23) In order to ensure the effectiveness of the cooperation mechanism, it is also important to ensure a minimum level of information and coordination with regard to foreign direct investments falling under the scope of this Regulation in all Member States.
-This information should be made available by the Member States for foreign direct investment undergoing screening as well as, upon request, for other foreign direct investment.
-Relevant information includes aspects such as the ownership structure of the foreign investor and the financing of the planned or completed investment, including, when available, information about funding of the investment, including subsidies granted by third countries.
-Member States should seek to provide accurate, comprehensive and reliable information. - (24) Upon request by a Member State where the foreign investment is planned or has been completed, the foreign investor or the undertaking concerned should provide the information requested.
-In exceptional circumstances, when, despite its best efforts, a Member State is unable, to obtain such information, it should notify the Member States concerned or the Commission without delay.
-In such case any comment issued by another Member State or any opinion issued by the Commission in the framework of the cooperation mechanism may be made on the basis of the information available to them. - (25) When making available the information requested, Member States shall comply with Union law and national legislation that complies with Union law.
+- important to ensure the effectiveness of the cooperation mechanism, it is also important to ensure a minimum level of information and coordination with regard to foreign direct investments falling under the scope of this Regulation in all Member States.
+That information should be made available by Member States for foreign direct investments undergoing screening as well as, upon request, for other foreign direct investments.
+Relevant information should include aspects such as the ownership structure of the foreign investor and the financing of the planned or completed investment, including, when available, information about subsidies granted by third countries.
+Member States should seek to provide accurate, comprehensive and reliable information. - (24) Upon request by a Member State where a foreign direct investment is planned or has been completed, the foreign investor or the undertaking concerned should provide the information requested.
+In exceptional circumstances, when, despite its best efforts, a Member State is unable to obtain such information, it should notify the Member States concerned or the Commission without delay.
+In such a case, it should be possible that any comment issued by another Member State or any opinion issued by the Commission in the framework of the cooperation mechanism be made on the basis of the information available to them. - (25) When making available the information requested, Member States are to comply with Union law and national law that complies with Union law.